Version-Control Systems for Linux

 Mercurial (link)

-Mercurial (executable name "hg"), by Matt Mackall, is a distributed SCM inspired by certain of Monotone's design elements, and said to be similar in some ways to git/Cogito, but storing changes instead of whole files, saving storage and making some functions related to file history easier to perform.
+Mercurial (executable name "hg"), by Matt Mackall, is a distributed VCS inspired by certain of Monotone's design elements, and said to be similar in some ways to git/Cogito, but storing changes instead of whole files, saving storage and making some functions related to file history easier to perform.
 Very compressed storage, as a result.
 Note: Mercurial stores only one project per repository, but allows multiple branches within a repository.
 Control files are stored inside the working directory tree.

 Uses SHA-1 hashes of changesets for integrity-checking, supports fully decentralised operation and arbitrary merging.
 Merging keeps all metadata on each changeset (committer, message, etc.).
 Everything is a branch.
 Provides command-line and Web interfaces.
 Uses http and ssh as network transport.
 Can also use e-mail as transport ("hg export" to export changesets, mail the changesets, then "hg import").
 Changeset numbers are referred to by sequential numbers. "hg serve" starts a built-in Web server, and serves up the branch for "pull" access.